-We already know that the consumption of marijuana via smoking is not the healthiest thing for humans to do.
+We already know consumption of marijuana via smoking is not the healthiest thing for humans.
 So throwing in a lump of human ash can’t possibly make it better, right?

 And, just when it couldn’t possibly get any weirder, just this week, a Wisconsin man was arrested for selling marijuana laced with his mother’s ashes.
 This got me thinking: Man, it really is a weird world.
 But it also made me question whether any of the people who ever engaged in such a ritual ever experienced any health repercussions.
 We are talking about inhaling the dust of corpse, after all.
 It cannot be sanitary.